 In addition, these mood stabilizers will aid in suppressing mood swings of mania and depression, which are often exhibited by individuals with bipolar disorder.
 Although, these medications can also be used to treat other disorders such as schizoaffective disorder and borderline personality disorder.

-If you or a member of your family has been taking a mood stabilizer and is suffering from injuries, or has passed away as a result, the victim may be entitled to compensation for their losses and damages.
+If you or a member of your family has been taking a mood stabilizer and is suffering from injuries, or has passed away as a result, the victim may be entitled to compensation for their losses with the help of a Cincinnati mood stabilizers lawyer.
 These compensation benefits may include; medical expenses, funeral expenses, pain and suffering, and loss of current and future wages.
-To learn more or discuss what damages may apply to you, seek the counsel of a dangerous drugs lawyer today.
+To learn more or discuss what damages may apply to you, seek the counsel of a dangerous drugs attorney today.